How to Calculate the Distance Between Two Cities in Excel (5 Methods)

 End Function

-• Save the code by saving the whole workbook as a micro-enabled workbook and the extension will be .xlsm.
+• Save the entire workbook as a macro-enabled workbook with the extension .xlsm.

 VBA Code Explanation